bibicollins/CV/README.md

 **Heath Lodge Care Services** (Feb 2018 to June 2018)
 *I worked as a carer for both elderly and disabled people, travelling to their homes to help with personal and domestic care.*
 **Optima Communications** (Nov 2016 to Aug 2017)
-*I worked as an English Teacher at an immersion course  in Burgos, Spain *
+*I worked as an English Teacher at an immersion course  in Burgos, Spain*

 **The Diner** (Nov 2015 to July 2016)
 *Bar Manager and Floor Supervisor*

 ## Interests
 - Making Clothes
 - Any and all sports
+- Music
--
+- Eating